Suitable for Freezing

 - Lightly break down the cooked sweet potato with a fork, add to the pan and mix thoroughly.
 Leave to cool slightly.

-Bake in the oven for approximately 15-20 minutes or until the tops of the pasties have started to brown.
+- Brush the top with the soya flour mixture or water, and bake in the oven for approximately 15 to 20 minutes or until the tops of the pasties have started to brown.

 Our online recipe collection helps new veggies find their feet and gives inspiration to those in a culinary rut.
 However, developing new recipes is costly and as a charity we can’t do this without you.
 Will you donate £3 a month to help create more tasty, nutritious meal ideas?